TypingMind/awesome-typingmind/README.md

 List of cool [TypingMind plugins](https://docs.typingmind.com/plugins).

 > [!TIP]
-> **Tip:** You are encouraged to host your plugins using a GitHub repository.
+> You are encouraged to host your plugins using a GitHub repository.
 All TypingMind's built-in plugins are open-source and maintained in their own separate repos at https://github.com/orgs/TypingMind/repositories.
 >
 > Creating a repo for your plugin will make it easier to upgrade your plugin without creating a unique cloud share every time.
 Users can also import your plugins using the GitHub link directly.
 >